 Generally, the Gray Services area of a CSfC Solution is singly encrypted and under the control of the solution owner or a trusted third party; however, when extending Gray Services to another site over an untrusted network, two independent layers of encryption must be used to protect both Management and Data traffic.
 The Gray Firewall/Encryption Component at each site provides an inner layer of encryption and the Outer Encryption Component provides a second, outer layer of encryption to protect traffic between sites.
-As shown in Figure 2, a hypothetical Main Site's Gray Firewall/Encryption

-Component can operate four VPN tunnels simultaneously: Management and Data tunnels to Site A, and Management and Data tunnels servicing Site B. The Management tunnels create a single Management plane for EG. The Data tunnels create a single Data plane for EG.
+As shown in Figure 2, a hypothetical Main Site's Gray Firewall/Encryption Component can operate four VPN tunnels simultaneously: Management and Data tunnels to Site A, and Management and Data tunnels servicing Site B. The Management tunnels create a single Management plane for EG. The Data tunnels create a single Data plane for EG.

 Both the Outer Encryption Component and Gray Firewall/Encryption Components must use digital certificates issued by the same Outer Certificate Authority (CA) for authentication; however, if the AO desires additional security they should create a separate CA or use Pre-Shared Key (PSK) authentication for the Gray Firewall/Encryption Components.
+For more information on the usage of certificates see CSfC Key Management Requirements Annex and for the usage of PSKs see CSfC Symmetric Key Management Requirements Annex.
 The implementing AO may require additional components for encryption separate from the Gray Firewall to reduce risk to the Solution Network(s).
 EG Solutions can connect the Gray Management Networks of different sites to each other, allowing for remote management, monitoring, and configuration of Gray Management Components.
 End User Devices (EUDs) are prohibited from connecting to the Gray Management Network to service the network as administration workstations.